tanhuy998/context-js/README.md

 ### Autobinding

-Autobinding is the way class binding itseflt as abastract and concreate
+Autobinding is the way class binds itself as abastract and concreate

 ```js
 const {autoBind, BindType} = require('express-controller-js');